This article was updated on June 27, 2019.

 When it comes to airports, there are different ways to travel to and from the airport.
 Read more about my recommendations on who to travel with here.

-When it comes to Uber/Lyfts, I have noticed that drivers are really upping their game and working for tips these days.
+Uber and Lyft Drivers have really upped their game since 2017, in a bid to work for tips – extra income.
 I have had many drivers offer me water and snacks on multiple occasions.
-They offer travel advice on places to see, their favourite eateries etc – so they are definitely offering a high level service.
+They offer travel advice on places to see, their favourite eateries etc – so they are definitely offering a high level service than any other transport provider.
 Not everyone does of course, but for those people who do I always leave them a tip because I can see that this ‘job’ is something they take seriously – and they actually try to offer their riders a great experience.
-Plus, the fare is usually cheaper than a taxi plus tip anyway.
+Plus, the fare is usually cheaper than a taxi plus tip anyway when you crunch the numbers.
+If you Uber Pool, it is up to you on whether you tip – but the fare is usually cheaper because you are on a ride share.

 Shared Ride Vans

-In all of these cases, I gave a $10 tip and even wrote a wall post for the Santa Monica driver on Supershuttle’s Facebook page because I was really impressed with that driver going above and beyond for me.
+In all of these cases, I gave a $5-10 tip for a $20 something shuttle, and even wrote a wall post for the Santa Monica driver on Supershuttle’s Facebook page because I was really impressed with that driver going above and beyond for me.
 You don’t always have to talk with your money.
 But in these instances you really should!

-My Tip: In the event you have an ordinary ride, I would advise you tip the standard of $1-2 a suitcase in cash.
-Since I always travel with 2 suitcases (small and large sizes) I always tip around $3-4 if I am on my own as a baseline.
-If I was traveling with someone I would give about $6 between us dependent on if we had around 3 suitcases that the driver helped us with.
-But if they go out of their way to make the journey memorable, feel free to tip more if you can afford to.
+My Tip: Most shuttles I take are around $15-30 one way.
+In the event you have an ordinary ride, I would advise you tip the standard of $1-2 a suitcase in cash.
+Since I always travel with 2 suitcases (small and large sizes) I always tip around $2-4 if I am on my own as a baseline.
+If I was traveling with someone I would give about $5-10 between us dependent on if we had around 3-4 suitcases that the driver helped us with.
+But if they go out of their way to make the journey memorable, feel free to tip more than 10% of your fare if you can afford to.
 They often earn it.
+But for a base on percentage – a $20 fare would equate to a $2 tip if you stick to 10%.

 Bear in mind, some cities will have set pricing for the actual journey which is making taxis more competitive to other transport now, but let’s say your fare is $50 – A 15% tip on this amount is $7.50, making this total $57.50.
 A 20% tip on this amount is $10, making this total $60.

 If your choice of ground transportation is to hire a car, you won’t have to tip anyone.
-However, when parking your car at most restaurants or hotels that offer valet parking, you should expect to spend a few dollars on your tip here.
+However, when parking your car at most restaurants or hotels that offer valet parking, you should expect to spend a few dollars on your tip here – as well as paying to park the car.

-My Tip: Tip around $3-$5 in cash to valet park, but if the establishment is fancy, then expect to tip more.
+My Tip: Tip around $5 in cash for the valet to park, but if the establishment is fancy, then expect to tip more.

 Airlines and airports do offer a variety of special services to passengers – which are also services you need to tip for.
 Whether it’s curbside check in, wheelchair/buggy transport or any kind of special assistance that an airline or airport worker does for you; then tip accordingly.